PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 -   The target list ('names' in the above example) is an iterable, which serves up its elements one at a time.
-Note the similarities to MATLAB, which can iterate in a for loop over a numeric array or a cell array.
+Note the similarities to MATLAB, which can iterate in a for-loop over a numeric array or a cell array.

 -   Wondering how to use indices in a for-loop?
 There are several ways, and here is one example: